-Strengthening quads directly can sometimes be too much if you have existing knee pain.
-If you are completely pain free then I recommend doing knee extensions in sitting (with or with out resistance) then progress to squats, Lunges and Burpees.
-Our Physiotherapist can help customize which exercises are a good for you so if it feels painful don't do it, listen to your body and ask us we know ;)
+Sometimes being too much if you have existing knee pain.
+If you are completely pain-free, I recommend doing knee extensions while sitting (with or without resistance) and progressing to squats, Lunges, and Burpees.
+Our Physiotherapist can help customize which exercises are good for you, so if it feels painful, don't do it; listen to your body and ask us what we know ;)

 A few principles:

 - Variety is not only the spice of life… It's the spice of movement!
 An assortment of exercises is a great way to go; if you love the stair climber, for instance, change it up with the rowing machine.
 Big fan of the cable machine?
 Try working the same muscles with free weights or just plain old body weight – you’ll be surprised at how many “new” muscles you discover!
 In each case, listen to your body and don’t overdo it.